eupn/bno055/README.md

-BNO055 allows to change default axes to meet chip orientation with actual physical device orientation, thus providing possibility to place BNO055 chip on PCB as suitable for designer and to match chip's axes to and physical axes in software later.
+BNO055 allows to change default axes to meet chip orientation with actual physical device orientation, thus providing possibility to place BNO055 chip on PCB as suitable for designer and to match chip's axes to physical axes in software later.

 ```rust